IISD-ELA/ELAHackathon_Datasets_2023/README.md

-# ELAHackathon_Datasets_2023
+# IISD-ELA 2023 Hackathon Datasets Repository
-This repository contains datasets intended for the use of IISD-ELA's 2023 Hackathon participants, along with some dataset suggestions for each of this year's three challenges.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Welcome to the IISD-ELA 2023 Hackathon Datasets Repository!
+This repository serves as a central hub for all the datasets that can be used to solve the three IISD-ELA Hackathon 2023 challenges.
+Because each dataset was prepared with a specific challenge in mind, we have included dataset recommendations for each challenge in the _____ workbook.
+However, although these recommendations can be useful, you are free to use any dataset from this repository that may align with your project goals.